-The workshop „Constitutional Democracy“ on 7th and 8th December 2017 is part of an ongoing research project on Constitutional democracies in a comparative perspective undertaken by Dr. Michael Becker of Julius Maximilian University (JMU), Würzburg and Dr. Anupama Roy of Jawaharlal Nehru University (JNU), in the project „Foundations of the Indo-European Strategic Partnership“, funded by the UGC and DAAD a spart of the Indo-German partnership in Higher Education programme.
+The workshop "Constitutional Democracy" that took place on 7th and 8th December 2017 in Würzburg is part of an ongoing research project on Constitutional Democracies in a comparative perspective undertaken by Dr. Michael Becker of Julius Maximilians University Würzburg (JMU) and Dr. Anupama Roy of Jawaharlal Nehru University New Delhi (JNU) in the project "Foundations of the Indo-European Strategic Partnership", funded by the UGC and DAAD as part of the Indo-German partnership in Higher Education programme.

 The inaugural workshop in Würzburg attempts to bring together some of the key themes which have provided the normative frameworks for constitutional democracies.
 It hopes thereby to study the past and present of constitutional democracies focusing on some salient themes around which debates have accumulated.
 These debates concern themselves with questions of constituent element of constitutional democracies, which may be addressed normatively as well as the forms in which they unfold and endure.

 The workshop would attempt to delineate the frameworks within which constitutionalism in the Indian and German traditions may be understood.
 Both traditions may be seen as having antecedents, which mark a trajectory towards democratization, compelling us to ask questions about constitution making in post war/postcolonial societies.
 How do we understand constitutionalism and the idea of the transformative in the specific contexts of India and Germany?
 What are the Euro-American normative frameworks and their specific forms in German and Indian constitutional traditions?